glynternet/pitchme/PITCHME.md

 ---

 #### go-bindata
-Proposal:
 - Use default name of `bindata.go` for generated file

-- Not only will this allow us to ignore bindata files, it will also allow us to easily identify, as humans, which files are generated.
+Not only will this allow us to ignore bindata files, it will also allow us to easily identify, as humans, which files are generated.

 ---

 #### proto
-Proposal:
-- Agree to always use `.pb.go` as the generated file extension.
+Agree to always use `.pb.go` as the generated file extension.

 ---